PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 <img src="/assets/images/request-tracker.png" alt="">

 Open a new ticket and, fill out the project or user name (the name of your project dicrectory), your username, select your PI from the dropdown, and upload the plain text version of the project request form under 'Data Management', and lastly upload a pdf of your PR's email approvale of the project creation.

 <img src="/assets/images/new-project-request2.png" alt="">

+# Project Directory Access Request

 The process for accessing an existing project is similar, but fortunately you will not have to fill out a new data management document; only the PI approval and filling of the online ticket is required.
 You should receive an email from CBICA confirming your request, and you can always return to the Request Tracker to see the status of your ticket.

 # File permissions on CUBIC